SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Background

 \subsection{Tomographic Reconstruction}

-In soft X-ray tomography, the goal is to recover a three-dimensional map of the linear absorption coefficient (LAC) $\mu(x, y, z)$ from a series of two-dimensional projection images acquired at different viewing angles.
-These projections are governed by (\ref{eq:lambert-beer}).
-Taking the negative logarithm of the transmission yields the line integral of $\mu$:
+In soft X-ray tomography, the goal is to recover a three-dimensional map of $\mu(x, y, z)$ from projection images acquired at different viewing angles.
+Taking the negative logarithm of the transmission measurement (\ref{eq:lambert-beer}) yields the line integral of $\mu$, the \textit{Radon transform} $\mathcal{R}\{\mu\}$: